-But we also love Ottolenghi's food for its familiar, homey appeal, as it relies on quality ingredients and achievable techniques to prepare.
-His sixth cookbook, Ottolenghi SIMPLE, just came out last week, and it's an ode to all things laid-back; it embraces the beauty and ease of the weeknight dinner, the low-key brunch, and the one-pot or sheet-pan wonder.
+But we also love Ottolenghi's food for its comforting, homemade appeal, leaning on quality ingredients and achievable techniques to make the recipes sing.
+His sixth and most recent cookbook, Ottolenghi SIMPLE, is an ode to all things laid-back; it embraces the beauty and ease of the weeknight dinner, the low-key brunch, and the one-pot or sheet-pan wonder.
 The 130 recipes in SIMPLE all have one or more of the following qualities:

 The idea behind these several approaches is that every home cook has a unique way to make things easier on themselves in the kitchen, whether it's gathering components of the dish ahead of time; putting on a slow braise while gardening or doing laundry; or spending 30 minutes preparing the meal, tops.
 The common thread is that they all make cooking simpler, which is music to our ears.

-To celebrate the release of SIMPLE, and to highlight its super-useful, versatile system, we're sharing some of our favorite Ottolenghi recipes from over the years that could've very easily fit into the newest book: They're a cinch to prepare but special in their own right.
+To highlight SIMPLE's super-useful, versatile system, we're sharing some of our favorite Ottolenghi recipes from over the years that could've very easily fit into the newest book: They're a cinch to prepare but special in their own right.
 We've also included a few new recipes from SIMPLE in this list.
-Read on for the 16 ways Ottolenghi makes cooking a boldly flavored breeze.
+Read on for the 18 ways Ottolenghi makes cooking a boldly flavored breeze.

 A New Way to Dinner, co-authored by Food52's founders Amanda Hesser and Merrill Stubbs, is an indispensable playbook for stress-free meal-planning (hint: cook foundational dishes on the weekend and mix and match ‘em through the week).Order now